MicrosoftDocs/well-architected/well-architected/security/design-patterns.md

 # Cloud design patterns that support security

 When you design workload architectures, you should use industry patterns that address common challenges.
 Patterns can help you make intentional tradeoffs within workloads and optimize for your desired outcome.
-They can also help mitigate risks that originate from specific problems, which can impact reliability, security, performance, and operations.
+They can also help mitigate risks that originate from specific problems, which can impact reliability, performance, cost, and operations.
+Those risks might be indicative of lack of security assurances, if left unattended can pose significant risks to the business.
 These patterns are backed by real-world experience, are designed for cloud scale and operating models, and are inherently vendor agnostic.
 Using well-known patterns as a way to standardize your workload design is a component of operational excellence.

 Many design patterns directly support one or more architecture pillars.
 Design patterns that support the Security pillar prioritize concepts like segmentation and isolation, strong authorization, uniform application security, and modern protocols.